-Gita recently acted as junior counsel, to Rachel Sleeman in the widely reported Blavo litigation, successfully representing the Lord Chancellor in the £22m claim against Blavo & Co Solicitors and John Blavo – Lord Chancellor v Blavo and Co Solictors Ltd EWHC 3556 (QB).
+Gita is a commercial and insolvency specialist.
+In 2018 Gita acted as junior counsel, to Rachel Sleeman in the widely-reported Blavo litigation, successfully representing the Lord Chancellor in the £22m claim against Blavo & Co Solicitors and John Blavo – Lord Chancellor v Blavo and Co Solicitors Ltd EWHC 3556 (QB).

 Gita is committed to pro bono work and regularly appears on a pro bono basis for the Bar Pro Bono Unit and the Chancery Bar Litigant in Person Scheme (CLIPS).